 Electricity Human Resources Canada’s (EHRC’s) 2017 Labour Market Information (LMI) study found that the representation of younger workers (under 25 years) within the electricity sector (5%) is lower than the reported general workforce in 2016 (14%).
 It is also found that by 2022, the industry will need to recruit 20,578 new employees.
 In order to meet this demand, it is necessary to draw more young people into the industry.

-Welcoming Newcomers is a wage subsidy program and incentive for organizations to recruit professionally skilled, internationally trained workers.
-A four-month internship with a wage subsidy of up to 50%, or $10,000 maximum, is available to eligible organizations.
-Click below to find information about eligibility requirements and an overview of the process.Learn More About Welcoming Newcomers
+Welcoming Newcomers is a wage subsidy program for organizations to recruit immigrants who arrived in the past 10 years in the amount of $10,000 for up to 50% of salary.
+This funding is available for organizations in electricity and supporting sector.
+Click below to find full information about eligibility requirements and overview of the process.

 EHRC’s Discovering Potential program supports organizations providing youth participants with meaningful internships or on-the-job training opportunities that help them attain career skills and experience.
-The program can subsidize an internship, a training opportunity or a combination of both, up to a maximum of $25,000 per participant.Learn More
+The program can subsidize an internship, a training opportunity or a combination of both, up to a maximum of $24,000 per participant.Learn More